VeriSilicon/solios-x-device-plugin/README.md

   verisilicon.com/solios_2160p:  16
   verisilicon.com/solios:        10
 ```
-# Improve the transcoding performance
+# Improve Transcoding Performance

 Many threads will cost too much CPU efforts, CPU will be the final bottleneck once the number of threada reach some value.

 1. Try to reduce numbers of PODs, try to avoid using verisilicon.com/solios_480p, verisilicon.com/solios_720p, and use resource verisilicon.com/solios_1080p, verisilicon.com/solios_2160p, and verisilicon.com/solios.

-2. If you are using FFmpeg for the application, try to add "-filter_threads 1 -filter_complex_threads 1 -threads 1
+2. If you are using FFmpeg for the application, try to add "-filter_threads 1 -filter_complex_threads 1 -threads 1" parameters in the FFmpeg command line.

-" parameters in the FFmpeg command line.
+3. Try to start solios-x device plugin with paramater "-priority performance".
+YAML files "solios-x-device-plugin-*.YAML" under "deployment" folder all includes this parameter.